 Limited Physician Knowledge Goes Hand-in-Hand with Gaucher Disease

 Throughout his experience with Gaucher disease, Rosenfield has often found it difficult to connect with healthcare providers who are familiar with the condition.
-He first began to show symptoms of Gaucher disease – an enlarged spleen and frequent nosebleeds – when he was just five years old.
+He first began to show Gaucher disease symptoms – an enlarged spleen and frequent nosebleeds – when he was just five years old.
 However, he didn’t receive a formal diagnosis until age 15.
 By that time, Rosenfield had already gone through years of treatment trying to manage his symptoms, along with various types of medical tests that led to significant, and alarming, misdiagnoses.

 “When I was 10, my lab work suggested I had leukemia, or some kind of infection…it was clear something was going on, but the puzzle pieces weren’t coming together.
 In retrospect, this was a Gaucher bone crisis.
 I didn’t have leukemia.
 But everybody with Gaucher goes through this, and many of us were told, at some point in our history, that we had leukemia,” says Rosenfield.